Esther Barsel: Political career

-The trial of Mr. Bram Fischer was primarily an attempt to remove and imprison the leadership of the SACP.
+The trial of Bram Fischer was primarily an attempt to remove and imprison the leadership of the SACP.
 On 26 August 1964, Bram Fischer, a senior lawyer who had led the defense of the Rivonia trialists, and fourteen other people were arrested and charged with having furthered the aims of the SACP or being office-bearers, officers, or members of the party.
 The charge sheet alleged that they aimed at "establishing a despotic government based on the dictatorship of the proletariat" in South Africa.
 Esther had been the link between the banned liberation movements and activists working openly, she was detained and then kept in solitary confinement.
 Esther and other communist women began a hunger strike, hoping this would compel the police to charge or release them.

 A number of those charged had been held under the 90-day detention law and were subjected to ill treatment.
 One of these, Ms Sylvia Neame, was sentenced to two months' imprisonment for trying to escape from custody.
 The other accused were Mr. Louis Baker, Ms. Esther Barsel, Mr. Hymie Barsel, Ms. Mollie Doyle, Ms. Florence Duncan, Dr. Costa Gazides, Mr. Norman Levy, Ms. Jean Middleton, Ms. Ann Nicholson, Mr. Ivan F Schermbrucker, Mr. Paul Trewhela and Mr. Eli Weinberg.
 In April 1965, after they had been in custody for nearly a year, the fifteen were sentenced to terms of imprisonment ranging from one to five years.

 Esther was sent to the remote Barberton Prison for three years of hard labor in 1965.
 She was in the women's ward, next to her cell was Nelson Mandela's cell for a period before he was sent to Robben Island, and close by was the cell where Hymie was held in solitary confinement.
 After Esther's release she was also "Banned" for a period of approximately 20 years.